 Even as the government’s measures to curb property speculation and stabilise housing prices are in place, homes in the Core Central Region (CCR) continue to cost more than homes in the Outside Central Region (OCR).

-A quick check on 99.co shows the average price for a 4-room HDB flat in Toa Payoh (located in the Rest of Central Region) is currently S$655,465, while the average price of a similar unit in Yishun (located in the Outside Central Region) is S$457,319.
-That’s almost a S$200,000 difference!
+A quick check on 99.co shows the average price for a 4-room HDB flat in Toa Payoh (located in the Rest of Central Region) is currently S$683,132, while the average price of a similar unit in Yishun (located in the Outside Central Region) is S$463,209.
+That’s more than a S$200,000 difference!